Tchoiria: Classification

-Tchoiria has been placed in neochoristodera, which is a clade within choristodera.
+Tchoiria has been placed in Neochoristodera, which is a clade within Choristodera.
 The group first appeared in the Early Cretaceous of Asia and were successful due to the absence of crocodiles.
 Later in the Cretaceous and the early Paleocene, neochoristoderans needed to become more specialized because of their shared ecosystem with a wide range of crocodiles.

-The phylogenic tree below comes from Dong et al. (2020) shows neochoristodera and their relationship to other members of choristodera.
+The phylogenetic tree below comes from Dong et al. (2020) shows Neochoristodera and their relationship to other members of Choristodera.

 Paleoenvironment

 The Khuren Dukh Formation has been sampled as containing mostly mudstone layers.
 This does not change till the upper parts of the formation, transitioning to shale and claystone layers.
 This formation was first explored in the early 1970's as a part of the Joint Soviet-Mongolian expeditions and has been dated to Aptian in age by pollen and invertebrate fossils.
 The scant plant fossils found nearby shows the environment to be a staple of the Cretaceous; a temperate and plant-covered ecosystem.
-Dragonfly fossils found have been interpreted as a sign of an extension of the late Jurassic thermal maximum.

 Tchoiria lived in a diverse ecosystem of other invertebrate and vertebrate taxa.
-The aquatic environment included but is not limited to mollusks, Ostracods, bony fish, turtles, some crocodiles, and Tchoiria itself.
+The aquatic environment included but is not limited to mollusks, ostracods, bony fish, turtles, some crocodiles, and Tchoiria itself.
 The terrestrial environment matched many other in the Early Cretaceous.
 Many dinosaurs including Psittacosaurus, Harpymimus, and some unidentified theropods.
 They coexisted with some pterosaurs and small lizards.
 It would prey on fish and turtles mostly and would be hunted by a few crocodiles and theropod dinosaurs.
 Tchoiria would be a relatively uncommon animal in its ecosystem, but this could be due to a sampling bias with the locality.